cyrille-artho/modbat/README.md

         scala modbat.jar --dotify-path-coverage <model>

-The output files is `<modelname-root-StateGraph>.dot` as a state-based graph and `<modelname-root-PointGraph>.dot` as a path-based graph.
+The output files are `<modelname-root-StateGraph>.dot` as a state-based graph and `<modelname-root-PointGraph>.dot` as a path-based graph.
 The destination directory can be changed using --dotDir=...;
 default is the current directory.